SK-Sachin-01/Obstacle_Avoidance_Drone-using-Utrasonic-Sensors/README.md

 **Real-time Telemetry**: Monitor the drone’s status, including GPS location, altitude, speed, and battery levels.
 **Parameter Configuration**: Adjust various flight parameters and settings for optimal drone performance.
 **Firmware Updates**: Easily update the firmware of the Pixhawk flight controller.

+## Working of the Drone
+The drone is equipped with three UltraSonic sensors placed at the front, left, and right sides.
+These sensors continuously monitor the surroundings to detect obstacles.
+The working process is as follows:

+### Sensor Placement
+- **Front Sensor**: Detects obstacles in front of the drone.
+- **Left Sensor**: Detects obstacles to the left of the drone.
+- **Right Sensor**: Detects obstacles to the right of the drone.

+### Obstacle Detection and Avoidance Logic
+1. **Distance Calculation**:
+The Arduino calculates the distance to obstacles using the UltraSonic sensors.
+It sends out an ultrasonic pulse and measures the time it takes for the echo to return.
+This time is used to calculate the distance.

+2. **Obstacle Avoidance**:

+- The Arduino processes the distances from all three sensors.
+- If an obstacle is detected within a predefined maximum distance (100 cm) in front of the drone, it checks the right and left sensors to determine the best avoidance maneuver.
+- If obstacles are detected on both sides also, the drone performs a rotation.
+- If only the right side is clear, the drone moves right.
+- If only the left side is clear, the drone moves left.
+- If no obstacles are detected, the drone continues to move forward.